cyber-dojo/setup-kosli-cli/README.md

 A composite workflow to setup the Kosli CLI.
+A wrapper for `kosli-dev/setup-cli-action` allowing its version to be bumped here, in one place.
+The input.version defaults to `latest`

-Typical use is as follows:
+Typical use is with other standard job setup steps:

 ```yml
 name: Main